katkes/better_call_soen_soen341projectF2023/README.md

 ## Team Members | Roles

-- Keshan Kathiripilay | Team Manager

-Role: Provides direction to the team, set goals, assign tasks and ensure the team's overall success.
+- Keshan Kathiripilay | Team Manager, provides direction to the team, set goals, assign tasks and ensure the team's overall success.

-- Carlo Aldabi | Meeting Coordinator

-Role: Organizes and schedules team meetings, make sure participants are informed about meetings, and facilitate smooth and productive discussions.
+- Carlo Aldabi | Meeting Coordinator, organizes and schedules team meetings, make sure participants are informed about meetings, and facilitate smooth and productive discussions.

-- Arnab Das | Schedule Coordinator

-Role: Manages and maintains the team's schedule, including project timelines and deadlines.
+- Arnab Das | Schedule Coordinator, manages and maintains the team's schedule, including project timelines and deadlines.

-- Mohamed Sanoko | Code Reviewer

-Role: Reviews and assesses code written by team members for quality, adherence to coding standards, and functionality, also providing feedback and guidance for improvement.
+- Mohamed Sanoko | Code Reviewer, reviews and assesses code written by team members for quality, adherence to coding standards, and functionality, also providing feedback and guidance for improvement.

-- Roberto Rodriguez | Document Manager

-Role: Organizes and maintains documentation related to projects, or processes, ensuring that information is up to date, easily accessible and well-organized.
+- Roberto Rodriguez | Document Manager, organizes and maintains documentation related to projects, or processes, ensuring that information is up to date, easily accessible and well-organized.

-- Tahsin Islam | Q&A Coordinator

-Role: Oversees testing processes to ensure that the project meet quality standards and function as intended.
+- Tahsin Islam | Q&A Coordinator, oversees testing processes to ensure that the project meet quality standards and function as intended.
 Reporting defects or issues for resolution.